Subasri23Hub/Subasri23Hub/README.md

 ## ✦ About Me

-I am a passionate technologist and creative soul, currently pursuing a B.Tech in Electronics & Communication Engineering at SASTRA Deemed University (CGPA: 7.57).
+I am a passionate technologist and creative soul, currently pursuing a B.Tech in Electronics & Communication Engineering at SASTRA Deemed University.
 I thrive at the intersection of **Artificial Intelligence**, **automation**, and **real-world problem solving** — building systems that are not just functional, but meaningful.

 Currently a **GenAI Intern at Sourcesys Technologies**, I translate complex, open-ended challenges into structured, responsible AI solutions.
 I believe in building technology that is thoughtful, scalable, and human-centred.